Our Family Cookie Exchange

-Let’s be honest one of the best things about the holiday season is Christmas cookies.
+Let’s be honest, our family cookie exchange is the one event I look forward to the most!
 There’s really not a Christmas cookie that I’ve met and haven’t liked.
 I consider myself a pretty good cook but when it comes to baking I just don’t fit the bill.
 I’ve always associated being an artist with being a cook and being a baker with a seamstress.
 A little extra red, a little bit of blue, and a little bit of black and the painting still looks good.
 The same with cooking; a little bit of pepper, a little more salt, a little bit more oregano and it all works out.
 But when it comes to baking it’s all exact just like sewing.
 Trust me I’ve tried substituting baking powder for baking soda.

 So when my mom suggested having a family cookie exchange a few years ago I was so excited to rake in all the delicious cookies that I didn’t have to make.
 Two weeks before Christmas each of us promises to bring 4 dozen cookies but each year the cookies get more abundant and better tasting!
 Here’s a peek into my Italian families cookie exchange and a short tour of my parents beautiful home.